pyglet/pyglet/doc/programming_guide/examplegame.rst

 Good luck!
 With a little effort, you should be able to figure out most of these things on your own.
 If you have trouble, join us on the pyglet `Discord server <https://discord.gg/QXyegWe>`_.

-Also, in addition to this example game, there is yet *another* Asteroids clone available in the `/examples/astraea/` folder in the pyglet source directory.
-In comparison to this example game excercise we've just completed, Astraea is a complete game with a proper menu, score system, and additional graphical effects.
-No step-by-step documentation is available for Astraea, but the code itself should be easy to understand and illustrates some nice techniques.